10 Common Models in Machine Learning

 janitor::clean_names() # remove some symbols

-7.4 Beat the Baseline
+10.4 Beat the Baseline

-Before getting carried away with models, we should with a good reference point for performance - a baseline model.
+Before getting carried away with models, we should have a good reference point for performance - a baseline model.
 The baseline model should serve as a way to gauge how much better your model performs over one that is simpler, probably more computationally efficient, more interpretable, and is still viable.
 It could also be a model that is sufficiently complex to capture something about the data you are exploring, but not as complex as the models you’re also interested in.
-Take a classification model for example, where we often use a logistic regression as a baseline.
-It is a viable model to begin answering some questions, but is often too simple to be adequately performant for many situations.
-We should be able to get better performance with more complex models, or there is little justification for using them.

-7.4.1 Why do we do this?
+10.4.1 Why do we do this?

 Having a baseline model can help you avoid wasting time and resources implementing more complex tools, and to avoid mistakenly thinking performance is better than expected.
 It is probably rare, but sometimes relationships for the chosen features and target are mostly or nearly linear and have little interaction.
 In this case, no amount of fancy modeling will make complex feature targets exist if they don’t already.
-Furthermore, if our baseline is a more complex model that actually incorporates nonlinear relationships and interactions (e.g. a GAMM), you’ll often find that the more complex models don’t significantly improve on the baseline.
+Furthermore, if our baseline is a more complex model that actually incorporates nonlinear relationships and interactions (e.g. a GAMM), you’ll often find that the more complex models often don’t significantly improve on it.
 As a last example, in time series settings, a moving average can often be a difficult baseline to beat, and so can be a good starting point.

-7.4.2 How much better?
+10.4.2 How much better?

-Table 7.1: Interval Estimates for Accuracy
+Table 10.1: Interval Estimates for Accuracy

 Sample Size Lower Bound Upper Bound p-value

-1000 −0.06 0.02 0.31
+1000 −0.02 0.06 0.31

-10000 −0.03 −0.01 0.00
+10000 0.01 0.03 0.00

-Confidence intervals are for the difference in proportions at values of .73 and .75, and p-values are for the difference in proportions.
+Confidence intervals are for the difference in proportions at values of .75 and .73,

-7.5 Penalized Linear Models
+10.5 Penalized Linear Models

-7.5.1 Elastic Net
+10.5.1 Elastic Net

 Let’s apply this to the heart disease data.
-We are only doing simple cross-validation here to get a better performance assessment, but you are more than welcome to tune both the penalty parameter and the mixing ratio as we have demonstrated before (Section 6.7).
+We are only doing simple cross-validation here to get a better performance assessment, but you are more than welcome to tune both the penalty parameter and the mixing ratio as we have demonstrated before (Section 9.7).
 We’ll revisit hyperparameter tuning towards the end of this chapter.

 model_elastic = LogisticRegression(